Music Authority may collect a share of sales or other compensation from the links on this page.

-The main feature that makes this model stand out is the Bluetooth connectivity option, making listening music from your phone or even laptop much easier and wire- free.
+The main feature that makes this model stand out is the Bluetooth connectivity option, making listening to music from your phone or even laptop much easier and wire-free.

-Very practical, Bluetooth mode is handy, amazing mids, useful remote control
+- Very practical, bluetooth speakers mode is handy, amazing mids, useful remote control

-Bass is too strong and overpowering, controls could be more precise
+- Bass is too strong and over-powered speakers, controls could be more precise

 If you are a fan of a more prominent low end, the R1700BT are the best budget speakers, at least in terms of practicality and connectivity.